leochien1110/leochien1110.github.io/source/about/index.md

 * Project: Unknown Area Onboard SLAM and Navigation for Micro Unmanned Aerial Vehicle (DARPA)
 	* Used Intel RealSense stereo camera (D435) for obstacle detection and environment reconstruction (voxel grid map), and tracking camera (T265) for vehicle states estimate
-	* Used OpenGL, OpenCV, ImGUI in C++ to visualize Voxel Map and camera states in ground station
+	* Used OpenGL, OpenCV, ImGUI in C++ to visualize Voxel Grid Map and camera states in ground station
 	* Collaborated the mapping code with the path planning code from Virginia Tech
 	* 2019 Vertical Flight Society Conference Volunteer
 <!-- <font color=#66A5B4>I am blue</font> -->